African Shea Butter: Ultimate Guide to Nature's Skincare Miracle

 Q: Can I use shea butter as a hair treatment?

 A: Yes, shea butter can be used as a hair treatment to moisturize, nourish, and protect dry, damaged hair.
 Apply a small amount to your hair and scalp, focusing on the ends and any areas with damage or breakage.
-You can also use shea butter as a pre-shampoo treatment, a leave-in conditioner, or a styling aid to tame frizz and add shine.
+You can also use shea butter as a natural pre-shampoo treatment, a leave-in conditioner, or a styling aid to tame frizz and add shine.
 For best results, leave it on for 15-30 minutes, and then wash it out with a gentle shampoo.

 Q: Is African shea butter vegan and cruelty-free?